ThaaoBlues/qsync_go/readme.md

 ### How it works ?

-    - to lazy to explain today.
+    - too lazy to explain today.